ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![Set advanced controls](./images/cp_step4a3.png)

 6. Alternatively, you can decide to ingest your data in an existing ClickHouse table.
-In that case, the UI will allow you to map fields from Kafka with the ClickHouse fields in the selected destination table.
+In that case, the UI will allow you to map fields from the source to the ClickHouse fields in the selected destination table.

   ![Use and existing table](./images/cp_step4b.png)